 How to Travel In Premium Cabins With a Child

-- Bring old favorites too – there are some solid favorites that work every time with your child, try to bring a favorite with you as well.
+There are some solid favorites that work every time with your child, try to bring a favorite with you as well.
 For us, there is an app on the iPad that Lucy loves and will keep her entertained for at least a solid hour if not longer.
 This is great for those long haul journeys.
-Another trick we use are going through photos on our iPhone or a groovebook and identifying everyone in the pictures.
+Another trick we use is going through photos on our iPhone or a groovebook and identifying everyone in the pictures.

-- Tailor your experience to include your child.
-This may be what you order during meal service, what you watch on the in flight entertainment, you sleep when they sleep.
+This may be what you order during meal service, what you watch on the in-flight entertainment, you sleep when they sleep.
 I know that if I order chicken and vegetables my child will happily share my meal over something like the beef and Wasabi Mashed Potatoes.
 I also bring headphone splitters so that we can enjoy some of the movies together.